 An estimated 500 million plastic straws are used and discarded every day — enough to wrap around the earth 2.5 times per day.
 In California, “Coastal Cleanup Day” has tracked the amount of trash collected since 1992, and plastic straws and stirrers are the sixth most common item collected.
 Plastic cutlery is the fifth most common item collected.

 The City is actively working with local businesses to adopt alternatives to plastic, such as paper, bamboo, or sugar cane.
 Malibu City Ordinance No. 432 was adopted on February 26, 2018.
+Learn more about acceptable alternatives in the City's Plastic Free Guideline.
+In partnership with Lonely Whale, the City designed educational materials including a dolphin poster and a fish poster.

 Since 2005, the City has prohibited the sale or distribution of polystyrene foam food containers and packing materials.
 Effective January 1, 2017, the City bans the sale or distribution of additional products made, in whole or in part, from polystyrene foam.